Ever wondered why finding love can feel like rocket science, especially when you’re blessed with brains?

 Intelligent people can sometimes be perceived as arrogant or aloof, even if they don’t intend to come across that way.
 Their passion for knowledge and their ability to articulate complex ideas can be misinterpreted as snobbishness or condescension, making it harder for people to connect with them on a personal level.

-12. They may be emotionally reserved.
+12. They could be emotionally reserved.

 13. They may be too focused on their careers.

 Even when they do find time for dating, intelligent people may struggle to find a balance between their demanding careers and personal lives.
 This can lead to stress, burnout, and neglect of their relationships.
+There simply aren’t enough hours in the day for everything, and pursuing their passions often trumps everything else, including love.

 15. They may have experienced past traumas or disappointments.